Lucky you, TODAY is the day I write up the unicorn horn headband tutorial!

 Thread some STRONG white thread (I like using thick button thread) on a needle, and knot the thread.
 Secure the knotted thread at the tip of the horn, then, wind the thread tightly around felt cone toward the base.
 Hold the thread securely, keeping it tight, as you knot the thread in the felt at the base of the horn.
 This simple step is what transforms a pretty lame looking unicorn horn into a completely awesome one.
 A little bit of crafty magic.

-Glue the horn to the top of an inexpensive headband (these came 4 to a pack at the dollar store).
+Glue the horn to the top of an inexpensive headband (these came 4 to a pack at the dollar store, or you can easily get the headbands online).
 Cut another circle of felt and glue it to the underside of the horn, sandwiching the headband between the felt horn and felt circle.

 Use the hot glue gun to cover the base of the unicorn horn (the ugly bit where it's glued to the headband) with the felt flowers and leaves you've made.

 Have fun with the colors!
 Add some rhinestones!
 Whatever you want.

 The boys liked wearing the unicorn horns as much as the girls did.

 And the kids were absolutely delighted that they got to take them home.
 Each of these probably cost less than $.50 for me to make.
 Great favors don't have to take a lot of money, just a little bit of busy work while you're watching TV one night.